Karitham/WaifuBot/README.md

 I'm open to new feature requests, please follow the template given and/or formulate a clear request

-## Contribution

-If you want to contribute, please try to formulate an issue first so we can discuss the eventual changes.
-I'm open to anything, so don't hesitate

-Try to space your code and follow general programming guidelines

-**About comments :**

-> Good code is its own best documentation.
-As you’re about to add a comment, ask yourself, ‘How can I improve the code so that this comment isn’t needed?

-– Steve McConnell

 ## Deploying Yourself

 ### Requirements